matijakolaric-com/django-music-publisher/docs/manual_works_list.rst

 The difference between these two formats is subtle and technical.
 Normalized data has no redundancy, so the file is smaller, but it is also more complicated to process.

-If you ever choose to stop using Django Music Publisher and move on, there is no lock-in.
+If you ever choose to stop using Django-Music-Publisher and move on, there is no lock-in.
 While these JSON formats might be confusing, there are free on-line tools that will convert JSON to just about any other format you need. https://json-csv.com/ is the first one Google came up with.

 CWR Exporting Wizard